Alimlk97/Neural-Networks/README.md

-# Neural Network various cases implemented using python
+# Various cases of Neural Network implemented using python

 ## Description: